Cultural Theme Month Celebrations

 - Active Minds: "Cultural Perspectives on Mental Health" November 19.
 6:00pm.
 Textor 102.

 Black History Month (February)

 Join the Ithaca College community as we celebrate and remember the struggle and triumphs of Black people throughout history.
-Come learn about this diverse community and honor its heroes.
+Come and learn about this diverse community and honor its heroes.
 Our programs aim to help bring an understanding to this history and what it means for all of us even today.

 Focus Asia Month (April)

-Help us take time to recognize the achievements and celebrate the history and richness of the Asian culture.
-This month is packed with spectacular programs and events to showcase many different aspect of Asian culture and educate us all on issues of current Asian culture pertinent to our society today.
+Help us take the time to recognize the achievements and celebrate the history and richness of the Asian culture.
+This month is packed with spectacular programs and events to showcase many different aspects of Asian culture and educate us all on issues of current Asian culture pertinent to our society today.

 Individuals with disabilities requiring accommodations for all events sponsored out of OSEMA's Multicultural Affairs should contact us at firstname.lastname@example.org.
 We ask that requests for accommodations be made as soon as possible.